Lijuan-Z/Todo_API/README.md

 ## API Endpoints
 Query
-* todos: Get all the todos in the database.
+* getTodos: Get all the todos in the database.
-* todoByCategory(category: String): Get the todos that belong to the specified category.
+* getTodoByCategory(category: String): Get the todos that belong to the specified category.
-* todoByOwner(owner: String): Get the todos that belong to the specified owner's name.
+* getTodoByOwner(owner: String): Get the todos that belong to the specified owner's name.

 Mutation
 * register(input: UserInput): Create a new user account.